1. Before the Proposal

 All investigators and key personnel on an award are subject to the University’s conflict of interest policy (PDF) and should review it.
 All participating investigators and key personnel (that are University employees) should complete the online conflict of interest assurance form in AURA prior to the submission of a proposal.

 For personal assistance identifying funding opportunities, contact Jennifer Woods, (773) 834-8810.
 Grants.gov is a resource that lists all federally funded grants currently available.
 URA maintains a funding page which can be useful in a search for funding opportunities.

 The Financial Administrator’s main functions in the pre-award process are to prepare the budget and ensure that the full proposal package is prepared properly and that all parts conform to the regulations set by the funding agency and the University.
 To do this, he/she will need access to the full award solicitation notice from the beginning of the process.
 Proposal preparation is a process and can be potentially time consuming for all parties involved.
 To better ensure the proper completion of the proposal and its chances for success, it is best for the PI to start the process as early as possible and to allow for unforeseen complications.

-The primary application used for submitting proposals is the sponsored award management system called AURA (Automating University Reseasrch Administration) which integrates the University’s proposal submission process, award tracking, and internal reporting into a single standarized application.
+The primary application used for submitting proposals is the sponsored award management system called AURA (Automating University Research Administration) which integrates the University’s proposal submission process, award tracking, and internal reporting into a single standardized application.
 AURA replaces the need to submit proposals through Grants.Gov directly.
-However, most NSF proposals will continue to go through FastLane unless the solicitation directs otherwise.
+However, many NSF proposals still to go through FastLane unless the solicitation directs otherwise.
 When using FastLane and all other non-Grants.Gov submission methods, AURA will still be used to enter proposal data into our grants management system.
 Some post-award reporting will still be done through specific agency websites.